Drunk Driver Accident Lawsuit Loans

 Prevention of drunk driving car accidents

-The cause for drunk driving is clear: Drinking too much alcohol before operating a vehicle.
-Below we have listed some preventative measures to help stop these kinds of accidents from recurring.
+The cause of drunk driving is clear: drinking too much alcohol before operating a vehicle.
+Below, we have listed some preventative measures to help stop these kinds of accidents from occurring.

 Large-scale prevention

 Prevention of these accidents is tough.
-Firstly, it’s important to understand who is at risk for drunk driving.
-First and foremost are young people aged 21 – 24, who account for 30% of all drunk driving crashes.
-Persons aged 25 – 34 make up for another 50%.
-It is important to start early, advising teens beginning to drive off the risks of drunk driving.
+First, it’s important to understand who is at risk for drunk driving.
+At the highest risk are young people aged 21–24, who account for 30% of all drunk driving crashes.
+Persons aged 25–34 make up another 50%.
+It is important to start early, advising teens who are beginning to drive about the risks of drunk driving.

 Education is important.
-While the legal limit is 0.08%, a person at 0.02% is always going to be at higher risk of accident than someone who has had none.
-In large cities, the advent of Uber and Lyft has really left people with no excuse.
+While the legal limit is 0.08%, a person at 0.02% is always going to be at a higher risk of an accident than someone who has had no alcohol.
+In large cities, the advent of Uber and Lyft has left people with no excuse.
 If you plan on drinking, don’t drive.
 It’s really that simple.

 Day-to-day prevention